opencast/opencast/docs/guides/developer/docs/modules/admin-ui/style/buttons.md

 Action buttons are used to allow the user to control steps in a process.
 Usually placed within a table view, actions include options to delete, process and view statistics.
-These action buttons will generally open a modal for further action and should be placed in a specific hierarchical orders.
+These action buttons will generally open a modal and should be placed in a specific hierarchical order for consistency.

 1. Detail Actions
 2. Sub Actions